dawoodkhatri1/Github_connectivity_with_operating_system_using_python/README.md

-This is the python project to connect github woth python in linux and do some operations.
+This is the python project to connect github with python in linux and do some operations.

 Enter below command in linux command line(Terminal) to run the files.